 1. Uke Like the Pros - Varied Pricing

-“Uke Like the Pros” has been around for a few years now.
+'Uke Like the Pros' has been around for a few years now.
 It promotes a fresh, open style of teaching and targeted courses.
-Unlike other similar websites, “Uke Like the Pros” offers students the opportunity to become premium members or just pay for the courses they’re interested in.
+Unlike other similar websites, 'Uke Like the Pros' offers students a lot of flexibility with their courses.